How to prepare for a job interview

 Don’t get stuck with all of your prepared answers.

-If you can help the interviewer relate you with things that they are passionate about, the more likely they are to remember you when the interview is over.
+If you can help the interviewer relate you with things they are passionate about, they are more likely to remember you when the interview is over.

 Practice

-If you have not worked for a while and/or have some rough spots in your work history this can be terrifying.
+This can be terrifying if you have not worked for a while and/or have some rough spots in your work history.

 One of the best ways to work through this anxiety is to practice.